garrandall/popular-music-data/tracks/hurt-re-flex.md

 You left me screaming out "please"
 How could you do what you did to me
 You played with me like a toy
-Hmm, what you did to my nervous system
+Hm, what you did to my nervous system
 I can't say I really enjoyed

 You made it hurt
 You sure, you sure did hurt
-Hmm, you made it hurt
+Hm, you made it hurt
 You sure, you sure did hurt

 Oh, what you did to me, oh